-How to Fix a Leaky Wall-Mounted Faucet?
+How to Fix a Leaky Wall-Mounted Faucet

-Note: Before you start, turn off the water supply to the faucet to avoid any accidents or further water damage.Tools and materials you may need:
+Note: Always turn off the water supply to the faucet before starting any repair to avoid accidents or further water damage.

 - Adjustable wrench

-- Screwdriver (Phillips and flathead)
+- Screwdrivers (Phillips and flathead)

-- Replacement parts (cartridge, O-rings, washers, etc.)
+- Replacement parts (cartridge, O-rings, washers)

 - Plumber’s tape